aafulei/cppp5e/05-statements/README.md

   ival1 = ival2 = 0;
 ```

 (b) Problem - code does not express what indentation indicates.
-To fix it,
+Fix -

 ```c++
 if (ival < minval) {